 In my case, I lost a relationship that had at one time been important to me…but SO many other amazing (better!) things bloomed in place, things that wouldn’t have bloomed had space not been made for them by that break up.
 Like randomly meeting my now-husband several months later.
 And because of the insight and growth I gained from that painful break up, when I met my husband I was ready for that relationship in a way that I hadn’t been before.
 Moreover, learning how to navigate the grief I felt at that time helped tremendously when I faced grief later in life.

 You may not currently be in a place where you can say the same about having to return home early.
 I wouldn’t expect you to!
 But I hope you can at least envision a time in the future when you’ll be able to look back and find the meaning in the challenge, and the insight gained from any pain you experienced in your return.
 The learning and growth that will come out of your sudden, disappointing, early return will help you down the road in ways you can’t even imagine right now!

-It will help you begin processing your sudden return.
 And be sure to join our Facebook group so you can connect with other returnees who get what you’re going through!